 Quantiphi gears up to revolutionize Contact Center Service with Google Cloud CCAI Specialization

-MARLBOROUGH, MA, UNITED STATES, March 13, 2023 /EINPresswire.com/ -- Quantiphi has recently announced that it has achieved the Google Cloud Contact Center AI Specialization (CCAI).
-This comes after it was named a launch partner for the CCAI Platform, validating Quantiphi’s expertise in the Conversational AI domain.
-This specialization partner badge is a recognition of Quantiphi’s efforts to maintain its position as one of Google Cloud’s preferred partners for CCAI implementations.
+Earning the Google Cloud CCAI specialization sets a benchmark for future solution implementations and is a testament to Quantiphi's ability to utilize the right tools and technologies to meet customer expectations

-Google Cloud’s Contact Center AI solution suite leverages AI to scale customer service interactions and enhance customer satisfaction.
-The CCAI solution suite provides a unified and intelligent technology platform for enterprises to increase visibility, allowing live agents to seamlessly adapt to virtual assistance to resolve customer queries.
+MARLBOROUGH, Mass., March 13, 2023 /PRNewswire-PRWeb/ -- Quantiphi has recently announced that it has achieved the Google Cloud Contact Center AI Specialization (CCAI).
+This comes after it was named a launch partner for the CCAI Platform, validating Quantiphi's expertise in the Conversational AI domain.
+This specialization partner badge is a recognition of Quantiphi's efforts to maintain its position as one of Google Cloud's preferred partners for CCAI implementations.

 Earning the Google Cloud CCAI specialization sets a benchmark for future solution implementations and is a testament to Quantiphi's ability to utilize the right tools and technologies to meet customer expectations.
 Quantiphi was evaluated for its enterprise-level delivery process approach, its process for discovering, assessing, and acting on business and technical constraints, and the customer success noted post-implementation of the proposed CCAI solution.